 - Up to two courses may be regular ICS 400-level courses (not ICS 499)

 - A final ICS “capstone” project (6 credits minimum)

 These steps are not strictly sequential.
-For example, you do not have to completely finish making up all of your undergraduate deficiencies before enrolling in any of the six “regular” graduate courses, and you do not need to finish your six “regular” graduate courses before taking ICS 690.
+For example, you do not have to completely finish making up all of your undergraduate deficiencies before enrolling in any of the six “regular” graduate courses.
 However, these steps to give a sense for the basic “flow” through the program and the major milestones that must be reached in order to graduate.
 The Graduate Chair can help you design a specific sequence of courses that fulfill both the University requirements and your own preferences.

 The steps are outlines below, and students may use this convenient checklist to track their progress progress toward graduation.

 At the beginning of your first semester, you should meet with the Graduate Chair in order to plan out your program.
 The plan includes making up undergraduate deficiencies, determining potential course selections, and reviewing project and thesis ideas.
 You should meet with the Graduate Chair once every semester during your degree program.